zackstout/aoc-2025/old/README.md

 ### --- Day 17: Clumsy Crucible ---

+Part one: ⭐
+Part two: ⭐

 Minimize sum of values in a grid-based path, with constraint that you can only go 3 in a direction before turning.

+Ah, slick application of Dijkstra's, using a Minimum Priority Queue.

 ### --- Day 18: Lavaduct Lagoon ---